Tevz-Beskovnik/webglelectronproject/README.md

   The marching cubes alghorithm takes a number of points and the accoring to your surface level draws a terrain based on a triangulation table (this is a poor explenation, but it's the best i can do since im a amature)

 ### Cubes class
-*(This is an extreamly early version of this and im almost 100% certain that im not correctly sampeling the noise)*

-* **constructor** Takes in a width, height, length and density parameter.
+* **constructor** Takes in a width, height, length, density parameter, noise mod, and a noise function, these intern construct.
 * **getTriArrs** Takes in x, y, z, return an array of triangles.

-### Demo using the viewportGL to render
+### Demo using perlin nose and the viewportGL class to render
 ![](https://github.com/Tevzi2/webglelectronproject/blob/marching-cubes/demo-marching-cubes.png)